mandosoft/blog/content/en/posts/first-principles.md

 a research repository moving forward.
 One where others with intuitive interest in this subject will have something to go off of.

 So that's really why I quit my job.
 To pursue this fledgling idea.
 And who knows, maybe I'll go back in some way.
-But for now, my intuition demands my fullest attention to this effortm which may benefit a broader community of like-minded individuals.
+But for now, my intuition demands my fullest attention to this effort which may benefit a broader community of like-minded individuals.